-Yes.
-Our auxiliary programs are extended to the students who are enrolled in our school with payment of additional fees.
-Before Care is from 7 to 8:15 am, and After Care is from 3 to 6 pm.
-Snack is provided during After Care.
+After school care is offered to Pre-Primary and Primary level children from 3 to 5:30 pm.
+Parents need to sign up for this services at the time of enrollment or well in advance.
 After Care usually incorporates time on the playground should weather permit, Art, Science, Group Games and Practical Life activities.
 Our camps are hosted during our winter, spring, and summer breaks.
-These programs are lead by classroom assistants implementing Montessori principles, such as independence and creating a community-like environment.
+These programs are lead by Guides and/or classroom assistants implementing Montessori principles, such as independence and creating a community-like environment.

 Must the child be potty-trained?

 The Young Toddler and Pre-Primary (15 months to 48 months programs) incorporates toilet learning; however parents are expected to aid in the process by working with the child at home and sending the child in clothes that they can easily manipulate, such as pull-ups or training pants.

 Children in the Primary program, need to be three year old and independent with their toilet needs.
 Parents should be advised that there is no physical assiatnce provided to child for toilet needs.
 They may bring flushable wipes to aid in self-cleaning and they may change themselves into a pull-up during nap time.